 Massage therapy is known to boost immunity and ease anxiety, pain, and fatigue.
-One found that in women who had breast cancer, massage therapy helped reduce not only anxiety and pain, but also the need for pain medication.
+One

 If you’d like to incorporate massage therapy into your routine, make sure you work with a licensed practitioner who’s trained to avoid or work around sensitive areas affected by traditional treatment.